Tentai Show: History

 The name of the puzzle, "Tentai Show", has a double meaning when interpreted in Japanese.
 "Ten" (点) stands for dot, while "tai shō" (対称) stands for symmetry.
 The Japanese word "Tentai" (天体) is used to refer to astronomical objects.
-Combined together, "Tentai Show" can both mean rotational symmetry and astronomical show.
+When combined, "Tentai Show" can both mean rotational symmetry and astronomical show.

 Computational Complexity

 NP-Completeness

 Determining whether a Tentai Show puzzle has a solution is known to be NP-complete.
 This was proven by Friedman (2002) by constructing puzzles equivalent to arbitrary Boolean circuits, which shows NP-completeness because of the Boolean satisfiability problem.

 Fertin, Jamshidi, and Komusiewicz (2015) strengthened this result by proving the puzzle is NP-complete when all galaxies have size at most seven.
-The proof reduces the puzzle to Positive Planar 1-in-3-SAT, which is known to be NP-complete.
+The proof constructs a reduction from Positive Planar 1-in-3-SAT, which is known to be NP-complete.

 Demaine, Löffler, and Schmidt (2021) further strengthened this by proving NP-completeness even if all galaxies are restricted to be rectangles of sizes 1×1, 1×3, or 3×1.

 They also showed that finding a minimal set of galaxies that exactly cover a given shape is NP-complete.